-Due to its composition and the techniques applied by its fund management, the Fund is subject to increased volatility, which means that the price per unit may also be subject to considerable downward or upward fluctuation, even within short periods of time.
+Due to its composition and/or the techniques applied by its fund management, the Fund is subject to markedly increased volatility, which means that the price per unit may be subject to substantial downward or upward fluctuation, even within short periods of time.
+The Fund is therefore only suitable for knowledge-able and/or experienced investors who are familiar with the opportunities and risks of volatile investments and who are in a position to temporarily bear substantial losses.